iSaluki/phhs6/content/sixth/Business/Units/fh/OngoingIndustrialDisputes.md

 - Arbitrator makes a firm decision on a case based on the evidence presented by both sides
 - Arbitration is voluntary, so both sides must agree that they will attend it, and that they will respect the decision of the arbitrator

+---

+## Improving employer-employee relations worksheet

+1) Good employer-employee relations aims to reduce **conflict** through improved **communication** and employees **views** being listened to and taken into account when decisions are being made.
+Employer-employee relations focuses on these two groups working **together** to achieve the same **objectives**.
+This is, of course, easier said than done and its success will often depend on the business's **culture**.
+2) Good employer-employee relations lead to:
+   LESS staff turnover
+   MORE Labour productivity
+   MORE motivation
+   LESS industrial action
+   MORE ideas from employees
+   MORE mutual trust
+   LESS absenteeism
+   MORE employee retention

+3) Trade Unions - A group which represent the views of their members.
+Usually organised by profession/industry. - Through collective bargaining they will represent their member's views and negotiate with employers on issues such as working conditions, pay, redundancies and unfair dismissal.
+They may carry out industrial action eg, calling a strike.

+   Works councils - Committees including employees (who have been elected by their co-workers) and management who discuss issues which affect the business as a whole. - This provides a forum for employees to communicate with management.

+   ACAS - A publicly funded organisation which offers free and impartial advice to both employees and employers - Aims to resolve disputes between employees and employers and support good relationships through methods such as mediation, conciliation and arbitration.

+4) Benefits and drawbacks to employee involvement in decision making

+   Benefits:

+   - Greater employee satisfaction leads to greater support from employees
+   - Employees will raise issues that affect them before they lead to external parties being required

+Drawbacks:
+- Employees may hinder the decision making efficacy of the business
+- Managers may be overwhelmed with requests

+5) To what extent do you agree/disagree with...
+   - Employee involvement in decision making is a good thing
+	   - Agree
+		   - By involving employees, decisions that affect them can be discussed with them before being finalised, giving them a feeling of control over their situation.
+- Trade unions are something that management should fear.
+	- Slightly agree
+		- Trade unions shouldn't be an employers best friend, they are there to support the employees above all else.
+An employer should not be scared of them to the extent that they won't cooperate with them, but employers should try to keep unions on a good standing with themselves.
+- Employee representation is the most important thing a business can do to motivate its employees
+	- Slightly agree
+		- Individual employees will be motivated by different offerings, some may wish to be excluded from the decision making process entirely.
+However, by providing the option for employees to become involved, motivation can be boosted for a sizeable portion of the workforce.

 [Business](/Business)